VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 ## Conclusion

-Netrw might not be the best file manager in the vim ecosystem but with a little effort we can turn it into an intuitve file explorer.
-Even if you don't adopt in Netrw in your workflow knowing how to use it can be handy in some situations.
+Netrw might not be the best file manager in the vim ecosystem but with a little effort we can turn it into an intuitive file explorer.
+Even if you don't adopt in Netrw in your workflow, knowing how to use it can be handy in some situations.
 You never know when you're going to be stuck in a remote server without your favorite vim plugins at hand.

 ## Source